-Type of place Fees for a fulltime student in 2023 Commonwealth Supported Place (CSP) \$ 4,124 Please contact RMIT Connect for further information at rmit.edu.au/ students/contact-and-help/connect Information about Commonwealth Assistance with fees can be found Full Fee \$24,960 at studyassist.gov.au/sites/studyassist/helppayingmyfees
+Type of place Fees for a fulltime student in 2025 Commonwealth Supported Place (CSP) \$4,627 Please contact RMIT Connect for further information at rmit.edu.au/ students/contact-and-help/connect Information about Commonwealth Assistance with fees can be found Full Fee \$26,880 at studyassist.gov.au/sites/studyassist/helppayingmyfees

 Commonwealth Supported Places (CSPs) are available on a competitive basis according to government funding.
 Generally at RMIT most students receive a CSP place.
 A CSP is a type of university enrolment where the total cost of your study is split into two parts.
 The Government pays one part - this is a subsidy, and you pay the other part - this is called your student contribution.
-In 2023 the cost to students awarded a CSP was \$4,124 for a standard full time year of study.
-In 2023 the cost for standard part time study over two years is anticipated to be approximately \$4,124.
+In 2025, the CSP fee for full time students will be approximately \$4,627.
+The cost for a standard part-time study over two years is similar.
 A Commonwealth Government initiative HECS-HELP is also available to help CSP students pay their fees.
 Information about HECS and HELP can be found at: studyassist.gov.au/sites/studyassist/helppayingmyfees

-2024 CSP fees can be confirmed on the RMIT website once released, or by contacting RMIT Connect on rmit.edu.au/students/contact-and-help/connect
+2026 CSP fees can be confirmed on the RMIT website once released, or by contacting RMIT Connect on rmit.edu.au/ students/contact-and-help/connect